Bestor/chess_explorer/README.md

 ### Configuration

 Currently, the username is hardcoded in `main.rs`.
-To analyze a different player's games, modify the username in the `fetch_games()` call in the main function.
+To analyze a different player's games, modify the username in the `fetch_games()` call in the main function